Tookmund/hackerforce/docs/heroku_backup.md

     tar xzvf "$HEROKUTAR"
     rm "$HEROKUTAR"
 fi

+# if it does exist, then we dont' need to re-install everything.
+# we have a heroku folder that has everything we need to run

+# this is the location of the  heroku command
+# this is making it so that the shell knows where to look for the `heroku` command
 export PATH="$PATH:$HOME/heroku/bin"

 heroku update

+# if a hackerforce backups directory does exist, create one
 if [ ! -d hackerforce-backups ]
 then
     mkdir hackerforce-backups
+    # 1 (execute) + 2 (write) + 4 (read) = 7
+    # You can set up any combination of the above ^^ (e.g. just execute and read = 1 + 4 = 5; in this case we want all permissions)
     chmod 700 hackerforce-backups
 fi